 If you’re interested in learning more, check out this article, where I go into more detail about HRV and outline 10 hacks I’ve leveraged to improve it.

 Sudden changes in body temperature while sleeping can also be an indicator that your body might be coming down with something.
 That’s why Oura Ring keeps tabs on your temperature at night and warns you if it deviates from your baseline.

 The rate at which you breathe is relatively consistent, as I explained in my review of the Eight Sleep system.
-A sudden spike in breathing rate can be an indication that you ate too much too late, or of a respiratory infection like COVID-19.
+A sudden spike in breathing rate can be an indication that you ate too much too late, or of a respiratory infection.

 Active Calorie Burn

 While knowing how many calories you’ve burned during the day can be useful, you should recognize that none of the wearables I’ve tested — including the Oura Ring, WHOOP strap, Biostrap and Apple Watch — are incredibly accurate in this regard.

 That’s because you can only accurately track your active calorie burn if you know your basal metabolic rate (BMR) — the calories your body burns without any physical activity involved.